What CBD products to avoid

 Unfortunately, there’s SO MUCH misleading terminology and practices being used in the CBD industry that is designed to trick you and lie to you.
-It’s really such a shame and should be outlawed, but it’s out there destroying the industry’s reputation.
+It’s really such a shame and these websites should be outlawed, but it’s out there destroying the industries reputation making it even harder for smaller companies to grow as they should.

-Here are some of the things you need to recognized and ignore.
+Here are some of the things you need to recognize and ignore when researching the best CBD products to buy and the worst CBD products to avoid.

 What to avoid #1